daxitude/wp-abt/readme.txt

-/*  Copyright 2012 daxitude@gmail.com
+/*  This program is free software; you can redistribute it and/or modify

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.
+    it under the terms of the GNU General Public License, version 2, as published by the Free Software Foundation.